schris88/agy-gateway/README.md

 ## 💡 Motivation & Background

-This project was built to replace the default **Hermes Agent** WhatsApp gateway setup.
+This project was built to replace my Hermes Agent which wasnt performing well with Deepseek and Qwen Models

 While Hermes Agent provided a solid initial integration, relying on Chinese LLMs (such as DeepSeek or third-party OpenRouter endpoints) frequently resulted in high latency, rate limits, higher API costs, and lower reliability for a real-time 24/7 messaging daemon.